CUTE-Lang/miniCUTE/CONTRIBUTING.md

 To make a PR,

 1. Fork this repository with "Fork" button.
-1. Push your changes to your forked repository via git.
+1. Push your changes to your forked repository via `git`.
 1. Go to "Pull requests" tab of this repository.
 1. Click "New pull request" button.
 1. Click "compare across forks" text.